Given an undirected graph, how to check if there is a cycle in the graph? For example, the following graph has a cycle 1-0-2-1.

-In this article, BFS based solution is discussed.
+In this article, the BFS based solution is discussed.
 We do a BFS traversal of the given graph.
-For every visited vertex ‘v’, if there is an adjacent ‘u’ such that u is already visited and u is not parent of v, then there is a cycle in graph.
+For every visited vertex ‘v’, if there is an adjacent ‘u’ such that u is already visited and u is not a parent of v, then there is a cycle in the graph.
 If we don’t find such an adjacent for any vertex, we say that there is no cycle.
-The assumption of this approach is that there are no parallel edges between any two vertices.

-We use a parent array to keep track of parent vertex for a vertex so that we do not consider visited parent as cycle.
+We use a parent array to keep track of the parent vertex for a vertex so that we do not consider the visited parent as a cycle.

 Time Complexity: The program does a simple BFS Traversal of graph and graph is represented using adjacency list.
 So the time complexity is O(V+E)